samsledje/ConPLex/README.md

 }
 ```

+Thanks to Ava Amini, Kevin Yang, and Sevahn Vorperian from MSR New England for suggesting the use of the triplet distance contrastive loss function without the sigmoid activation.
+The default has now been changed.
+For the original formulation with the sigmoid activation, you can set the `--use-sigmoid-cosine` flag during training.

 ### Manuscript Code

 Code used to generate results in the manuscript can be found in the [development repository](https://github.com/samsledje/ConPLex_dev)